 At other times, buyers may consider the revenues the website makes and identifying a multiple based on strengths and weaknesses of the website.
 In such a case, the buyer scans the revenues the website had been making for a stipulated period of time and multiplies this value with a predetermined multiplier figure in order to arrive to the final value of the website.

 Finally, buyers may employ a comparable sales method to value the website.
-Here, the buyer compares the sales data of the website with other similar website sales data to determine the value of the website.
+Here, the buyer compares the sales data of the website with other similar website sales data to determine the value of the website before looking to sell an online business.